deliveroo/deliveroo.engineering/README.md

 ## It's Ruby code!

 The golden rule: RSpec code is Ruby.
+Any [Ruby styleguide](https://github.com/HouseTrip/ruby-style-guide) rule applies.

+Examples:
-Any Ruby styleguide rule applies; e.g.: don't write multiline blocks with `{ }` but use `do end`.
+- Don't write multiline blocks with `{ }` but use `do end`.

 ## Code organization